akulanageswar0/interview-qa/kubernetes/k8s_main_qa.md

 31) Job should be terminated after 40 seconds ?
 ActiveDeadLineSeconds: 40
 You can set the activeDeadlineSeconds field in a Job specification to specify the maximum amount of time that a Job should be allowed to run before being terminated.
 Once this limit is reached, the Job will be terminated, and any running pods will be deleted.

+32) Ingress VS Loadbalancer ?
+Both Ingress and LoadBalancer are used to expose services outside of the Kubernetes cluster.
+LoadBalancer creates a cloud provider's load balancer to expose a service externally.
+It provides a simple layer 4 (TCP/UDP) load balancing.
+Ingress is an API object that manages external access to the services inside the cluster.
+It acts as a reverse proxy and provides a more advanced layer 7 (HTTP/HTTPS) load balancing.
+It can be configured with rules and annotations to support advanced routing and load balancing features.
+So, if you need a simple way to expose a service externally, use LoadBalancer.
+But if you need advanced routing and load balancing features, use Ingress.

 </p>